TrellixVulnTeam/ML_Framework_J8CW/README.md

-<h1>Spongebob Character Classifier</h1>
+<h1>Machine Learning Framework</h1>
 <h3>Overview</h3>
-<p>This machine learning system will classify your favorite Spongebob Squarepants characters&mdash;assuming your favorite characters
-are among the following:</p>
+<p>This machine learning framework has been hacked together with Numpy to help solidify my understanding of machine learning.
+It was tested using data of my favorite spongebob characters.
+It can classify your favorite characters too, assuming they are the same as mine:</p>
 <ul>
     <li>Spongebob Squarepants</li>
     <li>Plankton</li>